 4. Bedazzle a Box Top

 To achieve this effect, I wrapped a repurposed box with a lid in brown craft paper.
 I concealed a folded paper battery holder inside of the box top and constructed my circuit with conductive fabric tape.
-Lastly, I cut out some snowflakes made with a set of rubber stamps, adding pieces of foam tape underneath, and poking holes in their centers.
-I adhered the snowflakes on top of the Circuit Sticker LEDs.
+Then, I cut out some snowflakes made with a set of rubber stamps, adding pieces of foam tape underneath, and poking holes in their centers.
+Lastly, I adhered the snowflakes on top of the Circuit Sticker LEDs.

-5. Stick on a Circuit Card
+5. Tie on a Circuit Card

 To achieve this effect, I tied a light up reindeer greeting card to the outside of a fabric gift bag, to add a little bling.
 Tying on an illuminated gift tag or paper ornament would have also worked.
 The battery has been clipped inside of the card.